mandar-ghade/geogate/server/README.md

 DB_USER=<your-user>
 DB_PASSWORD=<your-password>
 ```
 **Note:** This file contains secrets and should NEVER be shared.
-Ensure that it is in the `.gitignore` file before pushing to any public repositories (Github).
+Ensure that it is in the `.gitignore` file before pushing to any public repositories (like Github).